 Snakes don’t like to drink from still water or streams.
 They prefer to drink small raindrops, which are fresher and cleaner.
 They’ll also drink the morning dew if there is any.

-Common Snakes in the Desert
+Snakes That Camouflage in The Desert

 Some snakes live exclusively in the desert.
 Others can live in a range of environments, from rocky plains high above sea level to grasslands and deserts, and everywhere in between.